 The choice of bean will have a significant impact on the final product and this roasting method is a great way to experience the nuances of beans from different regions.

-Hawaji is most often made up of cumin, black pepper, turmeric and cardamom, but numerous variations exist.
+Hawaij is most often made up of cumin, black pepper, turmeric and cardamom, but numerous variations exist.
 It is this mixture, paired with the nuttiness of the brew, that makes white coffee so delicious.

-Does it have more caffeine?
+Does it have more caffeine than regular coffee?

 Many shops offering this pale coffee market it as having a much more caffeine than darker roasts.
 While caffeine content does decrease slightly with roasting time, there is little scientific support for the decrease to be significant.

 If you’re looking for a highly caffeinated brew, you’re better off seeking a particular bean rather than an especially light roast.

 White roast coffee is regularly marketed as a health elixir thanks to its low roasting temperature.
-Proponents claim that the light roast leads to a greater quantity of chlorogenic acid, an antioxidant molecule which protects against cardiovascular disease and decreases inflammation.
+Proponents claim that the light roast leads to a greater quantity of chlorogenic acid (3), an antioxidant molecule which protects against cardiovascular disease and decreases inflammation.
 This is certainly true, but not to the extent that it is worth switching from black coffee if you don’t actually enjoy the drink.

 Ironically, this white-colored drink is most often consumed “black”, that is, without the addition of milk or cream.
-Many fans suggest adding almond milk which pairs particularly well with the already nutty flavor profile of the beverage.
+Many fans suggest adding almond milk, which pairs particularly well with the already nutty flavor profile of the beverage.

 If you are prone to heartburn or acid reflux, the addition of dairy may be a good option to temper the high acidity resulting from the light roast.
 As with all coffee, how you consume it is largely a personal decision.

 Despite growing popularity, white coffee is not yet widely available in coffee shops, particularly outside of major urban centers.
 Luckily, it is possible to concoct this beverage at home.

 The first thing you need to do is purchase some ‘white beans.
 In this case, you’ll have to put aside your staleness concerns and buy them pre-ground, because your home grinder won’t stand a chance against these barely roasted whole beans.